sandh232/sandh232/README.md

 - 👋 Hi, I’m Manpreet Sandhu
 - 👀 I’m interested in learning more about Machine Learning and Artificial Intelligence
-- 🌱 I’m currently working on a fun project ==> <a href="https://github.com/sandh232/coronavirus-tracker">Coronavirus-tracker Web Application</a>.
+- 🌱 I’m currently improving my Python skills
 - 👯 I’m looking to collaborate with other creators
 - 📫 Connect with me on <a href="https://www.linkedin.com/in/manpreetsandhu5998/" target="_blank">LinkedIn</a>
 - 🖥️ Portfolio Website - <a href="https://sandh232.github.io/" target="_blank">Click Here</a>